openstack/releases/doc/source/reference/process.rst

     has to be raised as a Feature Freeze Exception (FFE) and approved by the team PTL.

-    Finally, feature freeze is also the deadline for submitting a first version of your cycle-highlights.
+    Finally, feature freeze is also a good time for submitting a first version of your cycle-highlights.
 Cycle highlights are the raw data that helps shape what is communicated in press releases and other release activity at the end of the cycle, avoiding direct contacts from marketing folks.
 See